skulpt/skulpt/sinlab.rst

     y = math.sin(math.radians(90))
     print(y)

 The program above shows us that the sine of 90 degrees is 1.
+Note that the figure above agrees with that.
 Try a few other values, like 0 degrees, 180 degrees, 38 degrees, and so on.
 You should be able to match the results up with the picture shown above.

-It might be even more interesting to iterate through a sequence of angle values and see the value of the sine function change.
-Try it for angles between 0 and 90 degrees.
-What do you notice about the values?
+It might be even more interesting to iterate through a sequence of angles and see the value of the sine function change.
+Try it for angles between 0 and 180 degrees.
+What do you notice about the results?

 .. activecode:: sin2